indiya88/rootedearth-database/README.md

 # RootedEarth Database – Retail Analytics

 ## Overview
-This project is a relational database designed to simulate a multi-location retail business.
+This project simulates real-world business operations and demonstrates how SQL can be used to transform raw transactional data into actionable insights.

 It analyzes business performance across revenue, inventory, and customer behavior using SQL.